emogenet/accuchek/README.md

 ## **To run:**

++ connect your device via USB to your computer
 + in a root shell, type:

     `./accuchek > samples.json`

 + blood glucose levels should be in file samples.json
++ if it didn't work see "a number of things can go wrong" below

 ## **What it does:**